 The family of Greg, Beth, and Jessica Unger placed this memorial to Rev. and Mrs. Hogue.

-The Wiregrass Archives has no other information about the Hogues.
-If you have information or images you can share, please contact us at firstname.lastname@example.org
+If you have information or images you can share concerning the Hogues, please contact us at email@example.com

 “Southern magnolia (Magnolia grandiflora), also called evergreen magnolia, bull-bay, big-laurel, or large-flower magnolia, has large fragrant white flowers and evergreen leaves that make it one of the most splendid of forest trees and a very popular ornamental that has been planted around the world.
 This moderately fast-growing medium-sized tree grows best on rich, moist, well-drained soils of the bottoms and low uplands of the Coastal Plains of Southeastern United States.
 It grows with other hardwoods and is marketed as magnolia lumber along with other magnolia species to make furniture, pallets, and veneer.
 Wildlife eat the seeds, and florists prize the leathery foliage.”
 [Source - http://www.na.fs.fed.us/pubs/silvics_manual/volume_2/magnolia/grandiflora.htm]